civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

 - all PRs will generate a preview deployment, which is a live deployment of the app in the production environment with your code changes in the PR, only accessible via an obfuscated URL.
 - this is a very handy way to be able to check that your changes are working as expected before merging.
 - any behavior you see in the preview deployment should (i say should because when does software _always_ do what you want it to) be identical once you merge to `main`
-- note that preview deployments run against the production database since we currently have no staging database!! see (Migrations)[#migrations] for more info
+- note that preview deployments run against the production database since we currently have no staging database!! see [Migrations](#migrations) for more info

 ### Code review